 4. Proof of income

 One of the most important things to ask potential tenants for is proof of income.
-Before you accept an applicant, you need to determine whether or not they can afford the rent and make timely payments.
-To assess their financial status, ask for documents like:
+Before you accept an applicant, you need to know if they can afford the rent and make timely payments.

 - Pay stubs